 - Heat the same pan on medium-low heat; roast dried red chilies until crisp.
 Keep it aside on the same plate.

-- Heat 2-3 tbsp of oil in a heavy bottom pan over medium heat.
+- Heat 2-3 tablespoon of oil in a heavy bottom pan over medium heat.

 - Add onions and sauté until they are golden.